carbon-language/carbon-lang/docs/design/pattern-matching.md

 - **Recursive:** A tuple value `((7, .x = True), .y = (8, .z = False))` matches
   value specification `((Int: _, .x = Bool: _), .y = (Int: _, .z = Bool: _))`.
-- **Generic** (`:$`) and **Template** (`:$$`): These both require that the value of the argument is available at compile time, and cause the function to be instantiated once for each (combination of) value(s) to generic/template arguments.
-In the template (`:$$`) case, this body of the function will only be type checked once it is instantiated with this value (ignoring any control branches where that are unreachable as a result of substituting this value), whereas with the generic (`:$`) case the body of the function will be type checked when the body is defined.
+- **Generic** (`:$`) and **Template** (`:$$`): These both require that the value of the argument is available at compile time -- these match compile-time constants.
+The difference is that in the template (`:$$`) case, the value is available as part of type-checking, whereas the value of generic (`:$`) constants is only known at code generation time.
+In the case of generic and template arguments to functions, the function body to be instantiated once for every combination of values to those arguments.
+Template arguments prevent type checking until the function is instantiated so the value is known.
+  Generic arguments allow the function to be type checked once when the body is defined.
+- **Variadic** (`...`): These match multiple arguments which are packed into a tuple.
+So a tuple value `(1, 2, 3, 4)` matches `(...
+Array(Int): x)` --
+  assuming that `Array(Int)` has a constructor that will accept an `Int` 4-tuple.

 ### Deduced specification match rules